factory51/gig/task_2/README.md

 ## Management Node Installation

-To setup the Management Node, the IP address of the servers in your enviroment need to be changed to in the config file `task_2/manager-node/management.mysql.conf`
+To setup the Management Node, the IP address of the servers in your environment need to be changed to in the config file `task_2/manager-node/management.mysql.conf`

 What to change is highlighted below